One story that keeps cropping up is a continuance of lease granted to Alexander Lock (1679-1743):

 “Extract from an old deed “Alexander Lock, carpenter of Ryhall in the County of Rutland, held a continuance of lease dated 7th January in the sixth and thirtieth year of the reign of the Sovereign Lord Charles the second of England, Scotland, France and Ireland, Defender of the faith, in the year One Thousand Six Hundred and Eighty Four, given the right to sell cattle in the streets of Stamford Lincs”.”

-“Twilley Family History & Lore” written by Ian Twilley and Fenton Twilley in 1973.
+Twilley family history and lore written by Ian Twilley and Fenton Twilley in 1973.

 Page 4 of this family history states:

 “In 1706, an Alexander Lock married Anne Twilley, daughter of Lawrence Twilley.
-Alexander Lock’s ancestor (should say desendant!)
+Alexander Lock’s ancestor (should say descendant!)
 W.B.
 Locke of Brice Rock, West Australia, found that Alexander was a tenant farmer on Lord Cecil’s estate.
 Documents show that he was licensed to sell cattle in the Red Lion Square.”

-Acknowledgement and thanks are gratefully given to Jennifer (Jenny) Symien for supplying me with copies of pages from “Twilley Family History & Lore” relevant to Alexander Lock and Anne Twilley
+Acknowledgment and thanks are gratefully given to Jennifer (Jenny) Symien for supplying me with copies of pages from “Twilley Family History & Lore” relevant to Alexander Lock and Anne Twilley